 Use creamy, unsweetened, real peanut butter with no sugar added.
 Commercial peanut butter can contain unhealthy trans fats and added sugars.
 Many quality organic brands offer peanut butter made with just roasted peanuts and salt.
 Check the ingredients label.
 If you are restricting sodium, get unsalted peanut butter.

-Oats have a great reputation as a health food.
+Oats are great for diabetics.
 Oats are full of beta-glucan - a soluble fiber that improves insulin sensitivity, reduces blood sugar and insulin response, lowers cholesterol and improves gut health.
-They have significant amounts of important vitamins, minerals and antioxidants.
-And they contain protein.
-Oats are naturally gluten-free.

 Equipment you'll need: